The OfferUp Business Model: How does OfferUp make money?

 Are you wondering how does OfferUp make money and want to know more about the OfferUp business model?
 OfferUp is the largest mobile marketplace for local buyers and sellers in the United States.

 Let’s dive into the company profile and revenue model of OfferUp.

-OfferUp is a Customer to Customer (C2C) local marketplace which was started as a mobile first app, available on both iOS and Android.
-OfferUp allows customers to buy and sell products ranging from used furniture to cars with everything in between.
+OfferUp is a Customer to Customer (C2C) online marketplace which was started as a mobile first app, available on both iOS app store and Google Play Store.

 - Founded – 2011

 - Founders – Nick Huzar, Arean Van Veelen

 - Headquarters – Bellevue, Washington

 - Type – Private

 - Competitors – Craigslist | eBay | Facebook Marketplace | 5miles | ThredUp | Poshmark

 OfferUp burst into the E-Commerce scene in 2011, primarily as a mobile first company and as a competitor to Craigslist and Facebook’s marketplace platform.
 The founders of OfferUp are Nick Huzar and Arean Van Veelen and the company is based out of Seattle, Washington.